‘They killed us, how can we live with them in peace?’

 Ethnic Armenians who fled Nagorno-Karabakh long for home, decry Azerbaijan

-Having fled the long-troubled mountainous enclave, many say they will not return as they rely on support from Armenia.
+Having fled the long-troubled mountainous enclave, many say they will not return as they bank on more support from Yerevan.

 Yerevan, Armenia – Alisa Ghazaryan was full of excitement and nerves as she started her first year at university in Stepanakert, having moved from her village home in Nagorno-Karabakh.